 - ad para.
-32(b): We agree with the problem described in that paragraph. - ad para.
 32(c): We are not aware of pension plans in Germany which need to invest in assets from Germany.
+Rather, there are doubts that the regulation as described in para.
+32(c) is compliant with European regulations.
 Furthermore, IAS 19.84 states that the discount rate reflects only the time value of money and not the actuarial risk, investment risk, entity-specific credit risk, or the risk that future experience may differ from actuarial assumptions.
-And, according to the fundamental view of the IASB, as set out in IAS 19.8C130, the determination of the discount rate should be independent from the plan assets actually held by a plan.
-Thus, we do not agree with this statement.
+And, according to the fundamental view of the IASB, as set out in IAS 19.BC130, the determination of the discount rate should be independent from the plan assets actually held by a plan.
+Thus, we do not agree with this statement. - ad para.

-ad para.
 33: The principal objective of the IASB is, amongst others, to develop a single set of high quality financial reporting standards.
 Therefore, in our opinion, the IASB cannot consider aspects which are only relevant in a specific jurisdiction.
 Thus, we do not agree with this statement.

-In our opinion, the IASB should provide sufficient guidance on how to determine the discount rate, mainly on the aspects mentioned below (similar to those mentioned in appendix A):
+In our opinion, the IASB should provide sufficient guidance on how to determine the discount rate, mainly to the aspects mentioned below (similar to those mentioned in appendix A):

 - We deem the proposed amendment of para.
 83 not being precise enough in order to avoid diversity in practice.
 First, a concern arises from different views regarding the origin of the high quality corporate bond (HQCB) used.
-According to one view, all HQCB available worldwide, denominated in the same currency as the post-employment benefit obligation, have to be considered when determining the discount rate.
-E.g. in determining the discount rate for a post-employment benefit obligation denominated in EURO, all HQCB available worldwide denominated in EURO are to be considered even those issued by an entity headquartered e.g. in Brazil.
-According to a different view, if there is a deep market for HQCB in one country (e.g. Germany), only HQCB from that country's entities have to be considered in determining the discount rate.
+According to one view, all worldwide available HCQB, denominated in the same currency as the post-employment benefit obligation, have to be considered when determining the discount rate.
+E.g. in determining the discount rate for a post-employment benefit obligation denominated in EURO, all worldwide available HQCB denominated in EURO are to be considered even those issued by a company headquartered e.g. in Brazil.
+According to a different view, if there is a deep market for HQCB in one country (e.g. Germany), only HQCB from that country's companies have to be considered in determining the discount rate.
 If there is no deep market on the country level, one shall consider HQCB from other countries or a region (e.g. Eurozone).
 Second, we are not sure whether the understanding of this "currency" principle would apply similarly to government bonds.
 E.g. if there were no deep market for any HQCB in EURO, hence, the discount rate is to be determined by market yields on government bonds "denominated in that currency", should an entity consider government bonds denominated in EURO in its own country, or in any other country of the Eurozone, or even in any country worldwide?
 Therefore, we urge the IASB to provide more guidance on how to determine the discount rate. - In addition, we would like to mention that, amongst several other aspects about "discount rate" that need clarification, the quality of the government bonds used should also be discussed in this context.
 While corporate bonds have to be "high quality", government bonds so far could have a much lower rating, e.g. a "D" rating.
 We think this warrants clarification.